makersacademy/CV/README.md

 #### Makers Academy (start_date to end_date)

+[BELOW ARE EXAMPLES OF SKILLS AND TECHNOLOGIES YOU LEARNT.
+Find ways to weave them into stories about the learning and projects at Makers.]

-- Curiosity and passion for code
+- Curious and passionate about code
-- Independent learner and problem-solver
+- Fast, independent learner
+- Great collaborator
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript